Development and Transportation Projects

 - Westgate Shopping Centre

 On December 12, the City’s Planning Committee approved the proposed development.
-The Application will go before full City Council on January 29, 2020.
+City Council approved the application on January 29, 2020.
 The Site Plan has not yet been submitted to the City.

 1110 Fisher Avenue (2019 proposal)